 The priority-inheritance protocol attacks the problem of priority inversion, where a high-priority task waits while lower-priority tasks prevent it from executing.
 Rajkumar proposed the basic priority-inheritance protocol [RSL88, SRL90, Raj91], which puts a bound on the occurrence of priority inversion.
 The solution is to execute a critical section at the priority of the highest blocked task waiting to enter it.
 The basic priority-inheritance protocol bounds the time priority inversion occurs: should there be n lower-priority tasks in the system, and the n lower-priority tasks access m distinct critical sections, a task can be blocked by at most min(n,m) critical sections.
 Despite this bound, the blocking duration for a task can still be significant, however.
-Suppose at time $t_0$ , a low-priority task $t_0$ arrives and locks monitor $t_0$ .
-At time $t_0$ , a medium priority task $t_0$ arrives, needing to sequentially access both monitors $t_0$ and $t_0$ .
-Since both monitors are locked by two lower-priority tasks, $t_0$ must wait for the duration of two critical sections (till $t_0$ is released by $t_0$ ).
+Suppose at time t_0 , a low-priority task t_0 arrives and locks monitor t_0 .
+At time t_1 , a medium priority task t_1 arrives, pre-empts t_2 , and locks monitor t_1 .
+At time t_2 , a high-priority task t_1 arrives, needing to sequentially access both monitors t_1 and t_2 arrives are locked by two lower-priority tasks, t_1 must wait for the duration of two critical sections (till t_1 is released by t_2).
 This problem is known as chain blocking.
 Finally, this priority-inheritance protocol does not deal with the problem of deadlock.

-In $\mu$ C++, tasks wait for entry into a mutex object on a prioritized-entry queue.
+In μ C++, tasks wait for entry into a mutex object on a prioritized-entry queue.
 More specifically, each of the mutex object's member routines have an associated prioritized-entry queue.
 When the mutex object becomes unlocked, the next task that enters is the one with the highest priority among all the entry queues.
 Should a mutex object be locked and a higher-priority task arrives, the current task executing inside the mutex object "inherits" the priority of the highest-priority task awaiting entry.
 This semantics ensures the task inside the mutex object can only be interrupted by a higher-priority task, allowing the task in the mutex object to complete and leave as soon as possible, which speeds entry of a waiting higher-priority task.

 Condition variables and their associated queues of waiting tasks are also a fundamental part of mutex objects.
 Signalling a condition variable makes the highest-priority task on the queue eligible to run.
-In $\mu$ C++, the signaller continues execution after signalling, at the priority of the highest-priority task awaiting entry to the mutex object.
+In μ C++, the signaller continues execution after signalling, at the priority of the highest-priority task awaiting entry to the mutex object.
 As well, the signalled task is given preference over other tasks awaiting entry to the mutex object.
 Therefore, the signalled task is the next to execute in the mutex object, regardless of whether there are higher-priority tasks waiting in the entry queues.
 This behaviour, in turn, creates the possibility of priority inversion.
 Should a high-priority task be awaiting entry to the mutex object, and a lower-priority task executing in the mutex object signals a condition queue whose most eligible task has a lower priority than a task awaiting entry to the mutex object, priority inversion results.
-Hence, the semantics of $\mu$ C++ mutex objects increases the original algorithm's bound for priority inversion by the amount it takes to complete the execution of all the tasks in the signalled stack.
+Hence, the semantics of μ C++ mutex objects increases the original algorithm's bound for priority inversion by the amount it takes to complete the execution of all the tasks in the signalled stack.